aws-samples/mainframe-data-utilities/README.md

 4. Check the [CLIENT.ASCII.txt](sample-data/CLIENT.ASCII.txt) file.

-## Loading a DymamoDB form local disk
+## Loading a DymamoDB table from local disk

 ### Parse the copybook